 Concierge: Moshe Wachs

 How did the patient hear about The Enclave at Rye?
-Recommendation from her doctor.
+Recommended by her doctor.

 Details of Experience:

-Dorothy was admitted to The Enclave at Rye Rehabilitation and Nursing Center on April 23, 2021, from Greenwich Hospital.
-The Enclave at Rye was recommended to Dorothy by her doctor after an exacerbation of COPD.
+Karen was admitted to The Enclave at Rye Rehabilitation and Nursing Center on April 26, 2022, from White Plains Hospital.
+The Enclave at Rye was recommended to Karen by her surgeon following her knee replacement surgery.

-Upon arrival, Dorothy was welcomed by the concierge and was immediately evaluated by the interdisciplinary team, including nursing, rehabilitation, social services, concierge, and recreation departments.
-Shortly after, a personalized treatment plan was created by the team.
-Dorothy would benefit from physical and occupational therapy.
+Upon arrival, Karen was welcomed by the concierge, and she was immediately evaluated by the interdisciplinary team, including nursing, rehabilitation, social services, concierge, and recreation departments.
+Karen was in great spirits and eager to start her road to recovery.